Changissnz/a_little_bit_on_the_cultural_self_and_association/README.md

 A short essay on self and association; Americentric.

 ## A Little Bit On The Cultural Self and Association
+## written by Richard Pham

 The self. you and I would say to each other, is based around the individual, that is, you and I are discrete entities.
 But during dialogue, the sentiment